 Northern Tajikistan Tourism: Zerafshan and Fergana Valley

 North from capital Dushanbe and south from border town Penjikent lie the Fann mountains, blessed with a collection of alpine lakes, spectacular yet accessible.
 Iskanderkul lake is the most famous of these lakes, and a must-see.
 Cross the Anzob pass and you will enter Sughd province, Tajikistan’s middle finger poking into Uzbekistan’s side.
-Capital Khojand is interesting enough, and an extra day should be afforded to visit historic little Istaravshan.
+Capital Khujand is interesting enough, and an extra day should be afforded to visit historic little Istaravshan.

 Southern Tajikistan Travel: Dushanbe and the plain